CGFS93/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered

+Formating the data to obtain results for the chart “Outcomes Based on Goals” was challenging due to the range of monetary goal amounts.
+Using the formula [=countifs] was a difficulty encountered!
+I realized how valuable VBA is when many changing arguments are present.
+The solution was to create a new worksheet with references for the arguments.
+Finally, self-reference the formula with the “find and replace” option.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?